waldur/waldur-docs/docs/admin-guide/mastermind-configuration/features.md

 Make payments menu visible for staff users only.

-## customer.project_requests

-Render list of project creation requests in organization dashboard.

-## customer.resource_requests

-Render list of resource creation requests in organization dashboard.

 ## customer.show_domain

 Allows to hide domain field in organization detail.

-## customer.show_subnets

-Render list of subnets from where connection to self-service is allowed in organization details dialog.

-## customer.team

-Enable team management in organization workspace.

 ## invitations.civil_number_required